okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Response body

-Returns a JSON object containing a link to the verify endpoint an HTTP 200 status code.
+Returns a JSON object containing a link to verify the challenged phone, with an HTTP 200 status code.

 | Property | Type                     | Description                          |
 | -------- | -------------------------|--------------------------------------|